mastersign/gulp-text-simple/README.md

 var textTransformation = require('gulp-text-simple');
 ~~~

-With GulpText _simple_ you can just implement a function taking a string an returning a string.
-And it will create a Gulp transformation factory for you, which you can just use with `.pipe()`.
+With GulpText _simple_ you can just implement a function, taking a string and returning a string.
+It will create a [Gulp] transformation factory for you, which you can use with `.pipe()`.

 ~~~ js
 var transformString = function (s) {